Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Value function Lower Bound

 \end{theorem} \begin{proof} The proof is completed by combining the results in Lemma \ref{lem:primal-solution-1}, Lemma \ref{lem:QCLP}, and the solutions of $\mathbf{P}_3$. \end{proof}

 First, an immediate application of Theorem \ref{thm:one-step-DRPP-relax} is to utilize the explicit solution of $\hat{p}^{*}_k$ to develop a probabilistic prediction algorithm, named Eig-DRPP.
 The pseudo-code is presented in Algorithm \ref{alg:eig-drpp}.
-Second, although the optimal predictive pdf is unique, the worst-case SDS is not.
-Compared to Theorem \ref{thm:one-step-DRPP-mp}, there are relatively more restrictions on the set of worst-case SDSs.
-Third, when $\gamma_{0,k}=0$, i.e., the predictor has no ambiguity of $f_k$, the solution of $\mathbf{P}_3$ is $\hat{\lambda}_{i,k}^{*} = \gamma_{2,k}\lambda_{i,k}$ and $j_k^{*}$ can be any feasible index.
-In this case, both the optimal predictive pdf and objective value in Theorem \eqref{thm:one-step-DRPP-relax} coincide with those in Theorem \eqref{thm:one-step-DRPP-mp}.
-However, the sets of worst-case SDSs are not the same, due to the extra constraint for the expectation in Theorem \eqref{thm:one-step-DRPP-relax}.
+Second, although the optimal predictive pdf is unique, the worst-case conditional measure is not.
+Compared to Theorem \ref{thm:one-step-DRPP-mp}, there are relatively more restrictions on the set of worst-case conditional measures.
+Third, when $\gamma_{0}=0$, i.e., the predictor has no ambiguity of $f_k$, the solution of $\mathbf{P}_3$ is $\hat{\lambda}_{i,k}^{*} = \gamma_{2}\lambda_{i,k}$ and $j_k^{*}$ can be any feasible index.
+In this case, both the optimal predictive pdf and objective value in Theorem \ref{thm:one-step-DRPP-relax} coincide with those in Theorem \eqref{thm:one-step-DRPP-mp}.
+However, the sets of worst-case conditional measures are not the same, due to the extra constraint for the expectation in Theorem \ref{thm:one-step-DRPP-relax}.